hertzmann/hertzmann.github.io/_posts/2021-03-03-ac-suggestions.md

 **Update: Computer vision review processes suffer from the following problems:**
 * Review process puts most of the weight on the reviewers, with few checks or balances
-* Little or no training and consistent for ACs.
-Nothing to encourage consistency between ACs, even experienced ACs
+* Little or no training for ACs.
+Nothing to encourage consistency between ACs, even between experienced ACs.
 * Paper matching algorithm (TPMS) doesn't work well anymore

 **Maybe these problems are hard to fix, but there are lots of reasons to believe that it's possible to do better.**